MTV Celebrates 30 Years – Watch the First Hour of Programming From 1981

 MTV's First Hour: Segment One

-The now-famous space launch commercial sets the stage for MTV's first-ever video, which everyone knows was the appropriately titled 'Video Killed The Radio Star' by The Buggles.
-But do you know who was second?
-That's right, Pat Benatar.
+The now-famous space-launch commercial sets the stage for MTV's first-ever video, the appropriately titled "Video Killed the Radio Star" by the Buggles.
+But do you know what the second one was?
+Pat Benatar's "You Better Run."

 MTV's First Hour: Segment Two

-We meet the first "VJ," or video jockey, Mark Goodman, check out some hysterically outdated commercials (where would an iPad fit into "The Bulk" binder, exactly?) and then get loose with the classic rock one-two punch of Rod Stewart and the Who.
+We meet the first VJ, or video jockey, Mark Goodman, before some hysterically outdated commercials (where would an iPad fit into "The Bulk" binder, exactly?) and a classic-rock one-two punch of Rod Stewart and the Who shows up.

 MTV's First Hour: Segment Three

-REO Speedwagon (who we just interviewed) promote their upcoming live concert special, PH.D. unveils a butcher-shop themed video, England's Cliff Richard soft-rocks us a bit, then the Pretenders swoop in with the classic 'Brass in Pocket.'
+REO Speedwagon promote their upcoming live concert special, PH.D. unveil a butcher shop-themed video, Cliff Richard sings his big hit and the Pretenders swoop in with the classic "Brass in Pocket."

 MTV's First Hour: Segment Four

-Todd Rundgren (who we also talked to a while back) starts us off with 'Time Heals,' and then Styx comes in with their uptempo two-part mini-epic "Rockin' the Paradise.'
+Todd Rundgren starts us off with "Time Heals," and then Styx come in with their uptempo two-part mini-epic "Rockin' the Paradise."

 MTV's First Hour: Segment Five

-Oh my goodness, the Atari 2600!
-That commercial, and a news item on the return of the Ramones are your classic rock highlights, sandwiched between videos from Robin Lane and the Chartbusters (apparently not!) and Split Enz.
+Oh, look -- the Atari 2600!
+That commercial, and a news item on the return of the Ramones are the highlights here, sandwiched between videos by Robin Lane and the Chartbusters and Split Enz.

 MTV's First Hour: Segment Six

-.38 Special start us off right with a straight-ahead performance video for their radio staple 'Hold On Loosely,' we get re-acquainted with April Wine, and then finally, Rod Stewart pops up with another song (remember, MTV didn't have many videos at the beginning!)
+.38 Special start it off right with a straight-ahead performance video for their radio staple "Hold On Loosely,'" then we get acquainted with April Wine and, finally, Rod Stewart pops up with another song (MTV didn't have too many videos at the beginning).